Jus1mple/Jus1mple.github.io/_pages/about.md

 * Agent Security
 * Inversion Attack

-I used to working on **Password Security**, maybe in some uncertain future, I could still do some work about this topic.
-LOL 😎😎😎
+My earlier research focused on  **Password Security** , a topic I may revisit in the future as part of my broader interests. 😎😎😎